bpinto/bpinto.github.com/_posts/2013-01-17-janky-the-forgotten-tool.markdown

 ## Troubleshooting

-After all heroku commands you might need to specify the app on which you want to run the command using the *--app* argument.
+After all heroku commands you might need to specify the app on which you want to run the command using the argument *&minus;&minus;app*.

 {% highlight bash %}
 ➜ heroku run rake db:migrate --app MY_APP_NAME